CartoDB/carto-vl/docs/guides/12-build-custom-charts.md

 In the first example you saw how to create a chart for all category values in the street side attribute.
 While that attribute has four unique values, there will be other times where you may want to summarize category values in your chart based on the data.
 For example, if we take an attribute like tree **species name** there are many categories, but in the chart, you only want to display the **top five** tree species and their count.

-You can do this using the `top` expression inside of the histogram expression:
+You can do this using the [`top`](https://carto.com/developers/carto-vl/reference/#cartoexpressionstop) expression inside of the histogram expression:

 ```js
 const viz = new carto.Viz(`
   @v_histogram: viewportHistogram(top($species_name, 5))
 `);
 ```
-As you can see in the map below, the result is a chart with the top 5 tree species in the data with all other values in a others bucket:
+As you can see in the map below, the result is a chart with the top 5 tree species in the data and all other values in an others bucket:

 <div class="example-map">
   <iframe